A dental bridge is a fixed (non-removable) appliance and is an excellent way to replace missing teeth.

 Getting a bridge usually requires three or more visits.
 While the teeth are numb, the two anchoring teeth are prepared by removing a portion of enamel to allow for a crown.
 Next, a highly accurate impression (mold) is made which will be sent to a dental laboratory where the bridge will be fabricated.
 In addition, a temporary bridge will be made and worn until your next appointment.

 At the second visit, you permanent bridge will be carefully checked and adjusted.
-Occasionally I may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
+Occasionally your dentist may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
 The new bridge will be permanently cemented at a later time.